Azure/iotedge/doc/troubleshoot-checks.md

 Results from checks are characterized as either **errors** or **warnings**.

-Errors have a high likelihood of preventing the IoT Edge runtime or the modules from connecting to the cloud.
+Errors have a high likelihood of preventing the IoT Edge runtime or the modules from connecting to the cloud/upstream.

 Warnings might not affect immediate connectivity but are potential deviations from best practices, and may affect long term stability, offline operation or supportability of the edge device.